 The nice thing about roasting the chicken with the marinade (including the cranberries) is that you don’t have to worry about chopping the cranberries.
 Throughout the roasting process, the cranberries will burst and add their distinctive sweet-tart flavor to the chicken.

 You’ll be blown away by the final dish.
-Not only does it look like you spent loads of times slaving away, but it tastes amazing!
+Not only does it look like you spent loads of time slaving away, but it tastes amazing!
 (And no one has to know you whipped it together in 10 minutes.)

 You can switch out the chicken thighs for boneless, skinless chicken breast for fewer points, but I wouldn’t recommend it.
 The thighs have more dark meat and have a richer flavor that works well with the balsamic and cranberries.
 I think that juicy and rich flavor is definitely worth an extra couple of points.

 Give this chicken a try this holiday season.
-You can test it out, like I did, and serve it right next to the traditional turkey and gravy.
+You can test it out, as I did, and serve it right next to the traditional turkey and gravy.
 I bet there won’t be any left when you get done with the meal.
 It has the juicy chicken in addition to the sweet, salty and a little tangy.

 It’s the perfect combination of the holiday flavors that you love.
 In fact, I bet it won’t just be your new holiday favorite, you’ll probably want to have this throughout the entire year.